palja1n/cpp-bitwise-operators/README.md

 This is useful to visualize how each bitwise operator affects the binary representation of numbers.

 Sample Output:

 Enter the bit position to be set: 5

 Enter the bit position to be reset: 3

-Your number is:56
+Your number is: 56

-Your number is:16
+Your number is: 16

 # Program 2: Set and Reset Specific Bits
 This program shows how to set or reset a specific bit in an integer using bitwise operators.